• Skip to primary navigation

 Part 3

-In part 3 test the examiner will ask further questions which are linked to the topic talked about in part 2.
+In part 3, the examiner will ask further questions linked to the topic discussed in part 2.

-This part of the test is designed to give you the opportunity to talk about things in a more abstract way.
+This part of the test is designed to allow you to talk about things more abstractly.

 IELTS Speaking Skills

-Below you will find a number of posts designed to help you improve your IELTS speaking exam technique:
+Below you will find several posts designed to help you improve your IELTS speaking exam technique:

 IELTS Speaking Criteria